 This is a crucial networking tip for creators and makers: your business cards should be professional, but they should also definitely show off your aesthetic.
 Take a peek at your brand identity guidelines, and make sure your business cards adhere to them.
 As a creator, it’s also a good idea to put some of your own artwork, design, or illustration on the card.
 Or, if you’re a model, one of your best modeling shots.
 Or, perhaps, some of your crafts or ceramics.

 Whatever the wares or services you’re promoting, you want the people you’re networking with to get a little taste of your work, right up-front.
-Make sure to include a link to your online portfolio website on there; a small QR code linking directly to your site can also make it super simple for new acquaintances to check it out on the go.
+Make sure to include the URL for your online portfolio website on there; a small QR code linking directly to your site can also make it super simple for new acquaintances to check it out on the go.

 Some websites that have business card templates you can start with and modify for your needs are: